douglasgreen/outlines/computing/web_development/apache_web_server.md

 ## Dynamic Content with Apache

 Dynamic content in the context of Apache web server involves creating websites that can update and present different content based on various factors like user input, time of day, or other criteria, instead of serving static HTML pages.
-Here\'s how Apache facilitates dynamic content creation:
+Here's how Apache facilitates dynamic content creation:

 ### 1. Integrating with Scripting Languages (PHP, Python, etc.)